ashwanijha04/HelloWorldApp-Windows/README.md

 ### This is a github repository that saves the effort of manually doing it.
 Please feel free to fork this repository and use it to test the deployment to a windows EC2 instance.

+### ASSUMPTION: The windows instance is launched using AWS console and aws cli comes pre-installed.
+If not, please install the AWS CLI manually for your windows machine.

 This was created from the below tutorial:
     https://docs.aws.amazon.com/codedeploy/latest/userguide/tutorials-windows.html